-ET me tell your readers --- and there must be

-there must be a big propor-tion of them who go down to the sea for sport-what happened to a friend of happened to a friend of mine and his son, a youngster, off the coast of Cornwall.
-It did not occur this year, but when he went out it was August 7th, and as he knew the south-west of Cornwall well, what to provide for a prospectively successful time, where the pollack fishing, and where to miles, seas such as are never seen elsewhere round England, can be agreeable and friendly, and even seductive, in the holiday months.
-Such, in fact, were the con-ditions met with by my friend as he put off with confidence to the pollack grounds.
+ET me tell your readers - and there must be a big propor-tion of them who go down to the sea for sport-what happened to a friend of happened to a friend of mine and his son, a youngster, off the coast of Cornwall.
+It did not occur this year, but when he went out it was August 7th, and as he knew the south-west of Cornwall well, what to provide for a prospectively successful time, where the pollack fishing, and where to rocks were, how the tides affected the fishing, and where to miles, seas such as are never seen elsewhere round England, can be England, can be agreeable and friendly, andeven seductive, in the holiday months.
+Such, in fact, were the conditions met with by my friend as he put off with confidence to the pollack grounds.
 One need not go far from the mouth of a harbour to get fish around Cornwall.
-Some fishers prefer the harless itself, where, with the killick down and the beat brought up, an arm hangs out over each side
+Some fishers prefer the harbour itself, where, with the killick down and the best brought up, as arm hangs out over each side